alielbekov/alielbekov/README.md

 ### Hi there 👋 I'm Ali,
-👨‍🎓 A computer science undergraduate student at University of Arizona 🔎 Focusing on Web Development and Teaching
+👨‍🎓 A computer science undergraduate student at University of Arizona <br>
+🔎 Focusing on Web Development and Teaching
 ❤️ Love building applications